 \begin{warning} The above definition does not always agree with Jones' original definition \cite{Jones(Index-for-subfactors)}.
 It agrees if and only if the type $\mathit{II}_1$ subfactor $A \subset B$ is extremal, that is, the normalized traces on $A'$ and $B$ coincide on $A'\cap B$. \end{warning}

 Let $\iota:A\to B$ be a subfactor.
-If the minimal index $[B:A]$ is finite, we say that $\iota$ is a finite homomorphism.
-More generally, if $A$ and $B$ are von Neumann algebras with finite center, we say that a homomorphism $A \to B$ is finite if all the matrix entries of $\dim({}_AL^2B_B)$ are finite.
+If the index $[B:A]$ is finite, we say that $\iota$ is a finite homomorphism.
+More generally, if $A$ and $B$ are von Neumann algebras with finite-dimensional centers, we say that a homomorphism $A \to B$ is finite if all the matrix entries of $\dim({}_AL^2B_B)$ are finite.
 Of course, this simply amounts to the following definition: